What is HER2-Positive Breast Cancer?

 When you find out that you have breast cancer, your doctor will check to see if yours is HER2-positive.
 She'll probably give you one or more of these tests:

-The FISH test uses fluorescent pieces of DNA that stick to the HER2 gene in cells, which can then be counted under a microscope.
+- The FISH test uses fluorescent pieces of DNA that stick to the HER2 gene in cells, which can then be counted under a microscope to see how many are in your cancer cells.

 Sometimes the results of a single test aren't clear.
 If that happens, your doctor may order another type.